kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 **Procedure**

-**Prepare working buffer**
+*Prepare working buffer*

-* Prepare working buffer from stock Tris-HCl buffer.
-Final concentration of working buffer, 200 mM, pH 8.5.
+To prepare 200 mM from 1 M of Tris-HCl:

 #.
-Add 800 uL of distilled water into a microcentrifuge tube.
+Add 200 uL of 1M Tris-HCl into 800 uL of distilled water.
 #.
-Add 200 uL of stock Tris-HCl buffer into the microcentrifuge tube.
-#.
-Mix well and set a side for later use.

-**Prepare substrate (MCA)**

-* Substrate comes in powder form, kept in a dark coloured vial.
-* This step can be skipped if the substrate was prepared beforehand.

-#.
-Add specified amount of DMSO into the substrate vial as per instruction on the vial's information sheet.
-#.
-Aliquote the dissolved substrate into different PCR tube and store in -20 C. This is to minimise freeze-thaw cycle of the vial.
+Mix well.
+Vortex if necessary.

-**Prepare working compound**
+*Prepare working compound*

 * Prepare working compound serial diluted to various concentration from compound stock solution, by using DMSO.
 * Stock compound concentration = 20 mg/mL